lruepke/HTF_lecture/Summer2025/source/lectures/L01/Installation.rst

 Docker
 ------
 We will rely on docker_ and use a virtual Ubuntu Linux installation that has OpenFoam and HydrothermalFoam installed.
 The image is based on a clean Ubuntu 22.04 LTS and OpenFOAM_ 9 build from source.
-HydrothermalFoam_ and out own implementation of the :cite:`Driesner2007` equation-of-state for the system H\ :sub:`2`\ O-NaCl.
+HydrothermalFoam_ is our hydrothermal flow solver and xthermo our  implementation of the :cite:`Driesner2007` equation-of-state for the system H\ :sub:`2`\ O-NaCl.
 Docker images are lightweight, standalone, and immutable templates for creating containers, while containers are runtime instances of these images that include the application and its dependencies.
 These are the necessary steps:

 1. **Install** `docker desktop <https://www.docker.com/products/docker-desktop>`_ and keep it running.
 2. **Register** an account with `docker hub <https://hub.docker.com/>`_, a marketplace for docker images.